-- If a debt security is bought in the initial offering for more than its stated redemption price at maturity-disregarding that part of the purchase price allocated to accrued interest-the excess amount paid will be "bond premium".
+- If a debt security is bought in the initial offering for more than its stated redemption price at maturity disregarding that part of the purchase price allocated to accrued interest the excess amount paid will be "bond premium".
 The U.S. holder can elect to use bond premium to reduce taxable interest income from the debt security.
-Under the election, the total premium will be allocated to interest periods, as an offset to interest income, on a "constant yield" basis over the life of the debt security-that is, with a smaller offset in the early periods and a larger offset in the later periods.
+Under the election, the total premium will be allocated to interest periods, as an offset to interest income, on a "constant yield" basis over the life of the debt security that is, with a smaller offset in the early periods and a larger offset in the later periods.
 This election is made on the U.S. holder's tax return for the year in which the debt security is acquired.
-However, if the election is made, it automatically applies to all debt instruments with bond premium that the U.S. holder owns during that year or that are acquired at any time thereafter, unless the U.S. Internal Revenue Service permits such holder to revoke the election.
-A U.S. holder that does not elect to amortize bond premium and that holds a debt security to maturity generally will be required to treat the premium as a capital loss when the debt security matures. - Similarly, if a debt security has OID and it is bought in the initial offering for more than the issue price (but less than the stated redemption price at maturity), the excess is called "acquisition premium".
+However, if the election is made, it automatically applies to all debt instruments with bond premium that the U.S. holder owns during that year or that are acquired at any time thereafter, unless the IRS permits such holder to revoke the election. - Similarly, if a debt security has OID and it is bought in the initial offering for more than the issue price (but less than the stated redemption price at maturity), the excess is called "acquisition premium".
 The amount of OID the U.S. holder is required to include in income will be reduced by this amount over the life of the debt security. - If a debt security is bought in the initial offering for less than the initial offering price to the public, special rules concerning "market discount" may apply.